MicrosoftDocs/memdocs/memdocs/intune/configuration/ios-device-features-settings.md

 - **Realm**: Enter the domain part of the URL.
 For example, enter `contoso.com`.
 - **Kerberos principal name**: Intune looks for this attribute for each user in Azure AD.
 Intune then populates the respective field (such as UPN) before generating the XML that gets installed on devices.
 Your options:

   - **Not configured**: Intune doesn't change or update this setting.
-By default, the OS may prompt users for a Kerberos principal name when the profile is deployed to devices.
+By default, the OS will prompt users for a Kerberos principal name when the profile is deployed to devices.
 A principal name is required for MDMs to install SSO profiles.
   - **User principal name**: The user principal name (UPN) is parsed in the following way:

     > [!div class="mx-imgBorder"]